GrokkingGrok/robotorq-reserve-system/YEAR_2100_SECURITY REVIEW/YEAR_2100_REVIEW_TODO_full_old.md

 - `TRANSACTION_ARCHITECTURE.md` (DistoDam settlement, collateral, slashing)
 - `DISTODAM_ARCHITECTURE.md` (dual-vault, loan mechanism)
 - `PHASE5_COMPLETION.md` (SPHINCS+, merkle trees, verification API)
+// add mint, refinery, digger, wallet, bidnet, Trust to this list.
+I think this will be the first item we tackle based on my reading so far.
+We will loop through all 14 threats for every service and document our findings along the way.

 **Questions to Answer**:
 - [ ] Does Vault plan already include circuit-breaker monitoring?
 (Threat #4)